Motilal Nehru: Career

 Motilal passed the bar examination in 1883 and began practicing law at Kanpur.
 Three years later, he moved to Allahabad to join the lucrative practice already established by his brother Nandlal.
 The following year, in April 1887, his brother died at the age of forty-two, leaving behind five sons and two daughters.
 Thus Motilal at the age of 25 became sole bread-earner of the extended Nehru family.

 Many of Motilal's suits were civil cases concerning large land-owning families.
 He soon made a name for himself in the civil society of Allahabad.
 With the success of his practice, in 1900, he bought a large family home in the Civil Lines area of the city, rebuilt it and named it Anand Bhavan (lit.
 Joy house).
 In 1909, he reached the pinnacle of his legal career by gaining the approval to appear in the Privy Council of Great Britain.
 His frequent visits to Europe angered the Kashmiri Brahmin community as he refused to perform the traditional "prayashchit", or reformation ceremony, after crossing the ocean (according to Strict Hinduism, one lost one's caste after crossing the ocean, and was required to perform certain penance rites to regain caste).
+In 1899, he was expelled from the caste for refusing to perform the penance ceremony.
 He was the first chairman of the board of directors of The Leader, a leading daily published from Allahabad.

-On 5 February 1919 he launched a new daily paper, The Independent, as a counterpoint to 'The Leader', which was much too liberal for Motilal's standard and articulate thought in 1919.
+On 5 February 1919 he launched a new daily paper, The Independent, as a counterpoint to The Leader, which was much too liberal for Motilal's standard and articulate thought in 1919.

 He started on the path to become wealthy among the few leaders of the Indian National Congress.
 Under the influence of Mahatma Gandhi in 1918, Nehru became one of the first to transform his life to exclude western clothes and material goods, adopting a more native Indian lifestyle.

-To meet the expenses of his large family and large family homes (he built Swaraj Bhavan later), Nehru had to occasionally return to his practice of law.
+To meet the expenses of his large family and large family homes, Nehru had to occasionally return to his practice of law.
 Swaraj Bhawan originally belonged to Sir Syed Ahmad Khan, the 19th century Muslim leader and educationist.
 At the house-warming party, Sir William Moor hoped that this large palatial home in Civil Lines of Allahabad would become the cement holding together the British Empire in India.
 Paradoxically, the house was bought by Motilal Nehru in 1900, and went on to become a cradle to the Indian Freedom Struggle which was to destroy British rule in India.